jipolanco/NonuniformFFTs.jl/docs/src/index.md

 In this specific case, modes are assumed to be ordered in increasing order, and the opposite sign convention is used for Fourier transforms.

+### Unique features

+Compared to other available packages in Julia, such as [FINUFFT.jl](https://github.com/ludvigak/FINUFFT.jl) and [NFFT.jl](https://github.com/JuliaMath/NFFT.jl), NonuniformFFTs.jl provides the following unique features:

+- Optimised transforms of **purely real non-uniform data**, by taking advantage of real-to-complex FFT implementations available in FFTW and in vendor GPU libraries.

+- **Generic and fast GPU implementation**, allowing to target different GPU platforms thanks to the incredible [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) package.

+- User-defined **callback functions**, which can help improve performance and reduce memory requirements in certain applications.
+  These can be used to modify input and/or output data "on the fly" when applying a transform.

-### Differences with NFFT.jl
+### Other differences with NFFT.jl

-- This package allows NUFFTs of purely real non-uniform data.

 - Different convention is used: non-uniform points are expected to be in $[0, 2π]$.

-### Differences with FINUFFT / cuFINUFFT / FINUFFT.jl
+### Other differences with FINUFFT / cuFINUFFT / FINUFFT.jl

 - This package is written in "pure" Julia (besides the FFTs themselves which rely on the FFTW3 library, via their Julia interface).